Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/discussions-faq.md

 <img src="../images/discussions-tab.png" alt="Discussions tab location of a workspace" class="responsive-img" width="60%"/>

 You can bookmark a discussion, list, or even a specific message to keep it at hand.
-They will appear in your bookmarks list and in My Overview.
+They will appear in your bookmarks list and in **My Overview**.
 Follow the link for further details about [overviews](overviews.md).

 <a name="discussions-access"></a>